Updated: Jan 11

 If a weightlifter (or any athlete for that matter) is in terrible shape, their typical training session might consist of:

 If a weightlifter is in extremely good shape, their typical training session might consist of:

 And they'll have the capacity to recover from it.

 Most likely a lifter doing the latter program will generally be a more advanced lifter in terms of technique, but for a second let’s assume these two are at the same exact skill level.
 Who do you think will progress faster?
-The guy whose body can only handle doing ten Snatches a day or the guy whose body can handle doing thirty three Snatches a day?
+The athlete whose body can only handle doing ten Snatches a day or the athlete whose body can handle doing thirty three Snatches a day?
 The answer is pretty obvious.

 Note: remember more isn’t always better.
 In the same way we don’t want to do sets of twenty Clean and Jerks, we don’t necessarily need to keep piling on volume just because we think our athlete is in great shape.
 At some point we need to watch out for overuse injuries and overtraining no matter how good of condition our athlete is.